reuniware/Python_JS_Security/README.md

 set arp.spoof.whitelist 192.168.10.11 (if you need to whitelist your IP address)

-set arp.spoff.fullduplex true (if you want to view bi-directional flows, not only from LAN to WAN but also WAN to LAN)
+set arp.spoof.fullduplex true (if you want to view bi-directional flows, not only from LAN to WAN but also WAN to LAN)

 arp.spoof on